redandbluefi/skeleton/README.md

 # If everything goes well, update origin too
 git push origin
 #
-# Life goes on and you want to keep making more changes
+# Life goes on and you want to keep making more changes (not necessary with dev-master versions)
 cd htdocs/wp-content/themes/theme-skeleton # or whatever
 git checkout master # or whatever
 ```